 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 | var __decorate = (this && this.__decorate) || function (decorators, target, key, desc) { |

 To be fair, there’s not a whole lot we can streamline with access to the property descriptor.
 Any changes made on anything but the descriptor will persist.
-We do, as always, have some fantastic observation options via __decorate
+We do, as always, have some fantastic observation options via __decorate, and the code is getting easier to read.

 Class Decorators